Simulate genealogies using exponential growth

 We will fit the model using a maximum likelihood approach.

-We will focus on estimating the transmission rate beta
+We will focus on estimating the transmission rate beta and the initial size for

 \(I\).
 We will assume prior knowledge the death rate \(\gamma\).